Hokuahi Apartments

 No analysis available

-I looked for explicit deeded parking wording such as deeded stall, owned parking, or parking included in deed, but the remarks only describe assigned parking and guest parking.
-That supports parking being assigned, not deeded.
+I looked for explicit deeded-parking wording such as deeded stall, owned parking, or parking included in deed.
+The listings only describe assigned parking and guest parking, so deeded parking is not established from the remarks.

 No analysis available

-I searched for any mention of an added parking cost, rental fee, or monthly parking charge and found nothing.
-The listings only reference assigned and guest parking, with no fee disclosed.
+I searched for any monthly parking fee, parking rental charge, or added cost for parking.
+The remarks only mention assigned and guest parking, with no fee information.

 Guest parking is confirmed by both MLS data and listing remarks.
 Eleven of 20 current listings mark guest parking, and multiple remarks specifically cite “open guest parking,” “15 guest stalls,” and “plenty of guest parking spaces.”
 The feature appears to be legitimately available in the building, not just a copied checkbox.